 Candidates who meet the requirements for this license need to submit the completed application with a passport-sized photograph, ID proof, past employment details, and relevant certification documents.
 They also must pay the applicable fee at a Service NSW Centre.

 Concreters in Australia generally work standard hours.
 Full-time employees work for 45 hours per week, and it may include working on weekends.

 Nature of Employment

 Based on Job Outlook, around 79% of employed concreters work full-time compared to the industry's average of 66%.

-This makes it a favorable career option for full-time job seekers.
+This makes it a favourable career option for full-time job seekers.

-This is a purely outdoor and functional job where concreters carry out a variety of practical tasks with their hands either themselves or as a group.
+It is a purely outdoor and functional job where concreters carry out a variety of practical tasks with their hands or as a group.